Jed N Lampe, Ph.D.

-The Lampe laboratory utilizes bioanalytical and biophysical tools and techniques to understand structure-function relationships in proteins involved in drug metabolism, drug transport, and certain cancers.
-Ultimately, our goal is to use the knowledge obtained to improve the safety and efficacy of new and current drugs.
-Currently, there are three major research initiatives in my lab:
+The Lampe laboratory utilizes bioanalytical, biophysical, and computational tools and techniques to understand structure-function relationships in proteins involved in neonatal and infant drug metabolism and transport.
+Ultimately, our goal is to use the knowledge obtained to improve the safety and efficacy of new and current drugs prescribed to neonates and infants.
+Currently, there are two major research initiatives in my lab:

 Basudhar, D., Madrona, Y., Kandel, S., Lampe, J.N., Nishida, C.R., Ortiz de Montellano, P.R.
 (2015).
 Analysis of cytochrome P450 CYP119 ligand-dependent conformational dynamics by two-dimensional NMR and X-ray crystallography.
 J. Biol.
 Chem.
 290:10000-17.

 Kandel, S.K., Lampe, J.N.
 (2014).
 The role of Protein-Protein Interactions in Cytochrome P450 Mediated Drug Metabolism and Toxicity.
 Chem.
 Res.
 Tox.
 27:1474-86.

 Kandel, S.K., Wienkers, L.C., Lampe, J.N.
 (2014).
 Cytochrome P450 Enzyme Metabolites in Lead Discovery and Development.
 Annu.
 Rep. Med.
 Chem.
 49, 347-357.

 Boxberger, K.H., Hagenbuch, B., Lampe, J.N.
 (2014).
 Common drugs inhibit human organic cation transporter 1 (OCT1)-mediated neurotransmitter uptake.
 Drug.
 Metab.
 Dispos.
 42, 990-995.